 Deep in the heart of Florida sits a Neoclassical Greek Revival mansion known as the Money Pit.
 Built in 1908 by a Georgia lumber tycoon, the enormous 11,000 square foot mansion is made entirely of mahogany wood.
 It took 3 years to complete at a cost of $25,000.
 The Money Pit was one of the most ornate mansions in the county and quickly became “the talk of the town.”

-The porch extends around 3 sides of the mansion.
-The enormous 3-story mansion had plenty of room for the lumber tycoon’s wife and 7 kids.
+The enormous three-story mansion had plenty of room for the lumber tycoon’s wife and 7 kids.
 The ornate columns and plaster work extended throughout the downstairs.

 In 1924, the lumber tycoon and his family moved out.
 The family traded homes with the vice president of a local bank.
 The Money Pit was sold in the 1940s and converted into a funeral parlor.
 It remained a funeral home for about 20 years before being converted into a meeting hall.
 Soon after it was sold and turned into apartments.

 Left empty to decay for a number of years, the Money Pit fell into a state of disrepair and became bank owned.
 In 1989, a fight over demolition began with the city.
 A local couple stepped up and purchased the Money Pit in 1992 for $90,000 saving it from the wrecking ball.
 The extensive termite damage would require $225,000 or more in renovations.

 The couple planned on opening a non-profit to aid in the renovations.
 They secured enough funds to repair the outside of the structure to reduce further interior damage.
 They hoped within 5 years they could have it open to the public as a historic library or a wedding venue.
 Unfortunately, donations slowed and the house sits idle.